 The evaluation is a composite evaluation and uses the results of the CC evaluation provided by [CR-IC].
 The IC and its primary embedded software have been evaluated at level EAL 6+.
 These SF are the same for the IC considered in this ST;

 SF Description

 SF_DPM Device Phase Management

 SF_PS Protection against Snooping

 SF_PMA Protection against Modification Attacks

 SF_PLA Protection against Logical Attacks

 SF_CS Cryptographic Support

-Table 25: Security Functions provided by the Infineon M7892 chip
+Table 23: Security Functions provided by the Samsung S3FT9MH chips